Report suspected cases of avian influenza to the Emergency Animal Disease Hotline on 1800 675 888 or report online

 This project involves an upgrade of pedestrian beach access infrastructure to improve accessibility, public safety and reduce use impacts on the coastal environment.

 The existing beach accessways near the end of Chapman St in Callala Bay is in a deteriorated and unusable condition.
-The proposed renewal/upgrade works will involve construction of a new access from Fibreglass Reinforced Polymer (FRP) material.
+The proposed renewal/upgrade works will involve construction of a new access from Fibreglass Reinforced Polymer (FRP) or similar material.
 A concept plan is provided in the Related Information section on this project page.

 The outcomes of these works will improve pedestrian beach access from the pathway that runs along the Callala Point headland, meeting Councils obligations for management of safety, quality and amenities.
 The works will also result in a reduction of erosion risk and will assist to improve the natural resilence of the immediate coastal environment.